Georgia GOP Still Seeking to Fight Trump Election Loss | ExBulletin

 Georgia GOP Still Seeking to Fight Trump Election Loss

 ALPHARETTA, Ga.
-(AP) In a once reliable Georgia Republican congressional district that has morphed into a Democrat-held swing district, a GOP congressional convention on Saturday showed activists consumed by the unproven belief that Donald Trump had been defrauded of the 2020 presidential election.
+(AP) Congressional Republican District conventions on Saturday showed Georgian activists still consumed by the unsubstantiated belief that Donald Trump was unfairly swindled out of the 2020 presidential election.

-We can’t move forward, said delegate Rich Kaye, who issued an unsuccessful challenge for the district president in the 6th Congressional District in suburban Atlanta.
-We need to find out what happened, why it happened and what we are going to do to stop it.

-It is not clear whether that goal will trigger a Republican return to a seat that was once the heart of the State Party, a swathe of affluent suburbs once represented by Newt Gingrich.
-Democrats beat the door to the GOP stronghold when Trump was in power, with Democrat Lucy McBath narrowly winning the election in 2018 and then preparing for re-election in 2020.

 Many conventions have seen a wave of activists drawn to Trump’s support and angst over his loss.